awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 ------

-  In the preceding example, replace *recipient@example\.com* with the email address that you want to add to the account\-level suppression list, and *BOUNCE* with the reason that you're adding the address to the suppression list \(acceptable values are `BOUNCE` and `COMPLAINT`\)\.
+  In the preceding example, replace *recipient@example\.com* with the email address that you want to add to your account\-level suppression list, and *BOUNCE* with the reason that you're adding the address to the suppression list \(acceptable values are `BOUNCE` and `COMPLAINT`\)\.

-**To add individual addresses to the account\-level suppression list using the SES console:**
+**To add individual addresses to your account\-level suppression list using the SES console:**

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.